guillaumeeb/isae-supaero-aibt103-bigdata/src/00_Course_Introduction.md

   - Big Data use cases
   - Big Data to Machine Learning
 - Big Data platforms (2h)
-  - Hadoop: HDFS and MapReduce, Data distribution and chunking
+  - Hadoop, HDFS and MapReduce,
+  - Datalakes
   - From HPC to Big Data to Cloud and High Performance Data Analytics
   - BI vs Big Data
-  - Hadoop legacy: Spark, Dask, Object Storage, File format, Datalakes
+  - Hadoop legacy: Spark, Dask, Object Storage ...
-  - Distributed programming: Hadoop vs HPC vs Cloud
-  - Distributed Machine Learning, GPGPU computing
 - Spark Introduction (1h)
 - Play with MapReduce through Spark (Notebook on small datasets) (2h)

 ## Day 2: Cloud Computing and Kubernetes

-- Cloud computing (2h)
+- Introduction to Cloud Computing (2h)
-  - Virtualization and cloud computing: Different approaches, Economical models, Technical benefits, cloud engines
-  - IaaS, PaaS, CaaS, SaaS, Object Storage
+  - What's the Cloud, Virtualization
+  - Cloud history, layers, Engines
-  - New Data processing standard: object store and compute as a service
+  - Usage revolution an new Data processing standard
+  - Google Cloud Engine
 - First interaction with Google Cloud, how to get a server?
 (1h)
-  - Exercise through Google console
+  - Exercise through Google console or cloud CLI
-- Container as a Service (1.5h)
+- Container & Kubernetes (2h)
-  - Container & Kubernetes
+  - Container & Docker
+  - Play with Docker
+  - Kubernetes & CaaS & PaaS (Databricks, Coiled)
-  - Tutorial (if we have time)
+  - Play with Kubernetes (if we have time)
-  - Processing platform as a Service (Databricks, Coiled)
-- Deploy a Data processing platform on the Cloud based on Kubernetes and Dask (2h)
+- Deploy a Data processing platform on the Cloud based on Kubernetes and Dask (1.5h)
   - Exercise: DaskHub or Dask Kubernetes or Pangeo

 ## Day 3: Python ecosystem for data processing and Dask